clairey-zx81/json-model/BACKLOG.md

 - [ ] c-backend: see [jansson](https://jansson.readthedocs.io/en/latest/), avoid cJSON
 - [ ] c-backend: predefs for $DATE, $URL, $REGEX
 - [ ] backend: do not generate intermediate empty functions for direct objects?
+- [ ] backend: do not generate intermediate empty functions for property values when possible
 - [ ] backend: reduce/minimize language abstraction? `T_var_val`?
 - [ ] backend: rethink function boundaries?
 - [ ] backend: rethink `with_report` and `with_path`, keep the former only?